GLSharpe/TestCafe-Example/README.md

     })
 ```
 (N.B. the variables are initialized on another file that I have imported as “homePage”).
-The using “expect” is a great way to generate an assertion and it can be deployed in several different ways.
+Using “expect” is a great way to generate an assertion and it can be deployed in several different ways.
 More information can be found here: [7]

 If there is something a bit more specific that you wish to check and find that the expect feature doesn’t quite have the functionality that you require then you can look at installing expect.js: [8]